Ohio customer choice activity

 |Electric Choice Activity||Electric Choice Aggregation Activity||Electric Choice Activity 5-Year Trend|

 |Natural Gas Choice|

 - Electric Choice Aggregation activity: 2016, 2015, 2014, 2013, 2012

 - Natural Gas Choice activity: 2011, 2010, 2009, 2008

-- Electric choice: customers who have individually signed a contract or agreement with a competitive retail electric service (CRES) provider, and purchase electric generation service from that competitive supplier under the terms and conditions of the agreement or contract; or, are part of an electric aggregation group purchasing electric supply from a CRES provider.
+- Electric choice: customers who have individually signed a contract or agreement with a competitive retail electric service (CRES) provider and purchase electric generation service from that competitive supplier under the terms and conditions of the agreement or contract; or customers who are part of an electric aggregation group that purchases electric supply from a CRES provider.

 - Electric non-choice: customers who purchase electric generation service under arrangements made by the electric distribution utility (EDU), known as the standard service offer (SSO).

-- Natural gas choice: customers who have individually signed a contract or agreement with a competitive retail natural gas service (CRNGS) provider, and purchase gas supply from that competitive supplier under the terms and conditions of the agreement or contract; or, are part of a gas aggregation group purchasing gas supply from a CRNGS provider.
+- Natural gas choice: customers who have individually signed a contract or agreement with a competitive retail natural gas service (CRNGS) provider and purchase gas supply from that competitive supplier under the terms and conditions of the agreement or contract; or customers who are part of a gas aggregation group that purchases gas supply from a CRNGS provider.